310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 {% bubble Tsukasa %}
 Oh, so that’s what this box was.
-This origami shuriken that fell down— is this one of your treasured items as well?
+This origami shuriken that fell down — is this one of your treasured items, as well?
 {% endbubble %}

 {% bubble Shinobu %}